Safety & Policies

 Speed Wings

-Beginning with the 2023-24 ski season, all speed wing riders must have a USHPA Speedflying rating.
+Beginning with the 2023-24 ski season, all speed wing riders must have a USHPA Speedflying rating, plus the PS (Para Ski) special skill endorsement.
 They must also complete Arctic Valley’s waiver each season.
 These requirements will help Arctic Valley make sure our Speedflying program is sustainable long term.

 Ski Bikes